 Ministers, rabbis, cantors, priests and other religious officials who work as leaders of religious organizations are entitled to have some of their income excluded from taxation.
 In particular, the amount spent on housing and furnishing the home is excluded from income taxation.
-This is called Parsonage.
+This is called parsonage.

 Ministers, rabbis and cantors have a unique standing for tax purposes.
 For income tax purposes they are considered employees (and the rabbi, minister or cantor should have the customary income tax withholding and receive a W-2).
-For Social Security and Medicare taxes they are deemed to be self-employed.
-This is a crucial distinction as being deemed self-employed requires the clergy person to essentially pay double for these taxes than if the clergy person would have been a traditional employee (the reason being that as a traditional employee the employer would be required to make matching Social Security and Medicare taxes.
+In terms of Social Security and Medicare taxes they are deemed to be self-employed.
+This is a crucial distinction because being deemed self-employed requires the clergy person to essentially pay double for these taxes.
+In contrast, if a clergy person was categorized as a traditional employee their employer would be required to make matching Social Security and Medicare taxes.

-The illustration below identifies the types of taxes the minister has to pay based on whether the component of income is deemed Parsonage or Non-Parsonage.
+The illustration below identifies the types of taxes the minister has to pay based on whether the component of income is deemed parsonage or non-parsonage.

 |Federal Income Tax||State Income Tax (if applicable)||City Income Tax (if applicable)||Self-Employment Tax (Federal obligation)|